FlushingBaseball/library-of-ptolemy/README.md

 ## Log

 ## Books I have lol (Not doing what I dont want to listen to)
-##### The Emperor's Gift by Aaron Demski-Bowden narrated by Christopher Kent
-one of the worst books so far, bismal and the narrator sucks

 Apocalypse [Space Marine Conquests book 5] by Josh Reynolds narrated by Richard Reed